SPauly/Movie-Recommendation/README.md

 # Movie-Recommendation
-A small Neural Network that recommends movies to the user.
+A small Neural Network that recommends movies to the user using a hybrid recommendation system.

 Note: this is only for learning purposes!